 It is also important to check your power consumption and base it on the needs of your card.
 Ensure that your PSU has the required power connectors to provide sufficient power to your graphics-processing unit so that performance is not interrupted.

 Refresh rate.
 A monitor with a high refresh rate will require a powerful card in order to bring out the full potential of your monitor.

-Avoid relying on overclocking for performance boost.
+Avoid relying on overclocking for a performance boost.
 Graphic processing units do not usually have high levels of overclocking headroom, therefore to enhance the performance of your device, purchase a high-range card instead.

-Generally, for the serious gamer the GPU will be the obvious choice for you.
+Generally, for the serious gamer, the GPU will be the obvious choice for you.
 The effects and dramatic graphics are the things that make your gaming experience more fun and exciting.
 While the CPU can easily perform well for most games, the GPU is the ultimate processor that will take your gaming experience to the next level.
 In conclusion, the biggest considerations when choosing a GPU for gaming is are your budget and the settings of the video games that you would want to play.